javeria-maryam/python-mini-projects/README.md

 📂 Projects Included

-Student Grade Calculator – Calculate average, highest, lowest, and assign grades.
+Student Grade Calculator – Calculate students grades based on their marks.

 Word Counter – Count frequency of words in a text file.